cis-ds/course-site/content/notes/logistic-regression.markdown

 <img src="/notes/logistic-regression_files/figure-html/survive_age_woman_plot-1.png" width="672" />

 This graph illustrates a key fact about surviving the sinking of the Titanic - age was not really a dominant factor.
-Instead, one's gender was much more important.
+Instead, one's sex was much more important.
 Females survived at much higher rates than males, regardless of age.

 ## Quadratic terms